Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 However for businesses, the added data regarding pay-per-click campaigns can be invaluable.

-Ahrefs vs Semrush: Site Auditing
+Ahrefs vs Semrush: Site Auditing Features

 As the name might suggest, site auditing is about how your website is performing in various ways.
 Both Ahrefs and Semrush site audit tools allow you to evaluate how well your website performs in terms of on-page SEO and a technical SEO point of view.